-If teachers' beliefs about students' social disadvantage are a key to success in schools serving a student population that is primarily high poverty and high minority, it raises the question of whether these beliefs relate to achievement for students more broadly, and if this relationship differs depending on students' own social background.
-On its face, we might expect that a teacher's belief that social disadvantage is a barrier to effective teaching might only be activated if she teaches students who indeed face social disadvantages.
-Beyond this, research indicates that attitudes and expectations are lowest and matter most for groups of students who bear some social disadvantage or stigma (Downey & Pribesh 2004; Jussim, Eccles, and Madon 1996; McKown and Weinstein 2008; Tenenbaum and Ruck 2007).

-This paper contributes a more systematic and generalizable understanding of how teachers' beliefs of helplessness or empowerment to overcome social disadvantage relate to student achievement.
-The analysis examines such teacher beliefs in a nationally representative sample by using data from the High School Longitudinal Study of 2009 (HSLS:09), permitting greater generalizability about their role in student success.
-I use multilevel modeling to isolate the relationship between teachers' beliefs and student outcomes, accounting for numerous potential confounders at each level of analysis.
-Beyond student background, I introduce several aspects of teachers' human capital in case teachers' beliefs about the nature of teaching merely reflect things like their experience teaching or their academic preparation.
-And I control for school characteristics that have also been highlighted in accounts of "transformational" schools-as well as academic research on effective schools-that might explain success, rather than teachers' attitudes.
-Thus, the paper establishes whether a significant relationship exists between teachers' beliefs about students' social disadvantage and students' achievement independent of teachers' human capital traits and in schools broadly, outside of the specific environments described in case studies of "transformational" schools.
-Further, I exploit variation in when students were tested to gain insight into whether the relationship between teachers' beliefs and achievement is likely to be causal.
-Then, I analyze whether the relationship between teachers' beliefs and student achievement differs by student race and socioeconomic background.
+If teachers' beliefs about students' social disadvantage are a key to success in schools serving a student population that is primarily high poverty and high minority, it raises the question of whether these beliefs relate to achievement for students broadly, and if this relationship differs depending on students' social background.
+This paper contributes a more systematic understanding of how teachers' beliefs of helplessness or empowerment to overcome social disadvantage relate to student achievement.
+The analysis uses a nationally representative sample from the High School Longitudinal Study of 2009 (HSLS:09), permitting greater generalizability about the link between teachers' beliefs and student success.
+I use multilevel modeling to isolate the relationship between teachers' beliefs and student outcomes, accounting for numerous potential confounders at each level of analysis, including several aspects of teachers' human capital, and school characteristics that have been highlighted in accounts of "transformational" schools-as well as in research on effective schools-that might explain success, rather than teachers' attitudes.
+Thus, the paper establishes whether a significant relationship exists between teachers' beliefs about social disadvantage and student achievement independent of teachers' human capital traits and in schools broadly, outside of the specific environments described in case studies of "transformational" schools.
+Because social forces in education sort students and teachers to schools and classrooms, I implement multiple steps to test for selection versus causality.
+Most importantly, I exploit variation in when students took the achievement test to highlight the likely causal link between teachers' beliefs and student achievement differs by student race and socioeconomic background to enhance our understanding of how such teacher attitudes may matter for inequality in education more broadly.